JUB-Yoush/personal-site/src/routes/blog/ft-sp24.md

 And was he?

-ehhhhhhhhhhhhh
+Eh.

-The book is good, and I liked it, which is why it's here of course.
+The book is good, and I liked it, (which is why it's here).
 But it didn't meet the high expectations for it I gave it to begin with.

 I have smoked a whole lot of productivity books, and this one isn't too different from what I've read.
 The major difference between this and others (and why it's so recomended) is it's incredibly actionable (Unlike Cal Newports new book LOL).